rahulvigneswaran/old.github.io/_posts/2018-04-20-Intrusion Detection Systems-1.md

 title: 'Evaluating Shallow and Deep Neural Networks for Network Intrusion Detection Systems in Cyber Security'
 date: 2018-04-20
 permalink: /posts/2019/01/2018-04-20-Intrusion Detection Systems-1/
-excerpt: 'Intrusion detection system (IDS) has become an essential layer in all the latest ICT system due to an urge towards cyber safety in the day-to-day world.
-Reasons including uncertainty in finding the types of attacks and increased the complexity of advanced cyber attacks, IDS calls for the need of integration of Deep Neural Networks (DNNs).
-In this paper, DNNs have been utilized to predict the attacks on Network Intrusion Detection System (N-IDS).
+excerpt: 'In this post, DNNs have been utilized to predict the attacks on Network Intrusion Detection System (N-IDS).
 A DNN with 0.1 rate of learning is applied and is run for 1000 number of epochs and KDDCup-99 dataset has been used for training and bench-marking the network.
 For comparison purposes, the training is done on the same dataset with several other classical machine learning algorithms and DNN of layers ranging from 1 to 5.
 The results were compared and concluded that a DNN of 3 layers has superior performance over all the other classical machine learning algorithms.'
 tags:
   - Intrusion detection
   - deep neural networks